-4.2.2 CALIBRATION USING IVI DRIVER
+4.4.2 CALIBRATION USING IVI DRIVER

-Calibration of the BOP 2X-DE channel (BIT 802E installed and enabled) is performed using SCPI commands implemented through the Instrument driver.
+Calibration of the BOP channel is performed using SCPI commands implemented through the Instrument driver.
 The driver provides a graphical interface with informational displays and prompts which lead you through the calibration of the Power Supply.
+This IVI compliant driver works with many GPIB cards from suppliers like National Instruments and Hewlett-Packard.